Life can be unpredictable, and that’s what keeps it interesting.

 - Extra charges or non-payment for out-of-network doctor’s visits

-These charges interact with each other to determine your true cost for health care, and you should make sure these costs balance out to match the way you live.
+These charges interact with each other to determine your true cost of health care, and you should make sure these costs balance out to match the way you live.

 For example, a policy with higher deductibles should have a lower monthly premium, making the policy less of a burden each month if you’re low on cash.